 - Children Talking about their Art

-Just as you study a composer and an artist per month, you can add hymn study, focusing on one hymn once a week over a month.
+Just as you study a composer and an artist per month, add a hymn study, focusing on one hymn once a week over a month.
 This included a background on the author as well as to understand, memorise and enjoy the words of these faith-building hymns.

 - Hymn Study Schedule for 2011